 I prefer to use SOD from Dynamite because they use pure chelated copper in this supplement, which is in the same form it would be in a whole food.
 By using chelated copper you bypass any potential of toxicity from the minerals not being able to be flushed out if the body does not need them.

 It is important to buy premium products that use chelated minerals and not inorganic minerals.
 Inorganic minerals are difficult for the horse’s digestive system to utilize.
 Chelating or attaching the mineral to a form of protein (amino acids) makes the mineral more available.
 Look for copper proteinate or copper amino acid chelate on the feed tag.

 If feeding a lot of copper you may also need to include a little more zinc in the diet occasionally for balance as good nutrition is all about keeping a balance.

-If you horse has a shiny coat that feels great or they have a body full of dapples you probably don’t have anything to worry about.
-Going into spring when the horses are shedding their winter coats they will look icky as coat is dying and shedding out.
+If your horse has a shiny coat that feels great or they have a body full of dapples you probably don’t have anything to worry about.
+Going into spring when the horses are shedding their winter coats they will look icky as the coat is dying and shedding out.

 Also keep in mind that if you have horses that you’re working hard and their sweating, the salts from the sweat will often bleach the coat.
 If you rinse them with well water it has a lot of minerals in it which will also bleach the coat color.